RoukaVici/LibRoukaVici/README.md

 - Output files for Linux & MacOS: `build/libroukavici.so` and `build/lib/bluetooth-serial-port/bluetoothserialport.so`
 - Output files for Windows: `build/Debug/roukavici.dll`, `build/Debug/roukavici.lib` and `build/Debug/lib/bluetooth-serial-port/bluetoothserialport.dll`.
 - If you've built test binaries, running `ctest` in the `build/` directory will run a suite of unit tests.
 See Executables - Unit Tests section.
+- The interactive command shell, `interactive`, provides you with a quick way to send signals to the glove without building an application yourself.
+Run it and follow the instructions on screen.

 **Note**: As of this writing, MacOS cannot compile the Bluetooth library.
 Run cmake with `-DBT=FALSE` option if build fails.